Linguistics575/unlocking-text-main/azure/readme.md

 * Note: The explicit paths mentioned these instructions are for Mac users.
 Linux users should have no trouble adjusting as appropriate.
 *  You will set up a "virtual environment" to run our tools in.
 "Virtual environments" contain all the dependencies and packages required to run our code.
 However, you may have other python tools on your system, which may have different dependencies, which may even conflict with those needed here.
 To avoid these troubles, you will set up a "virtual environment" for our tools, which must be activated.
 This will keep the azure environment separate from the environments you may otherwise need.
 1. If you already have python3 on your system, or if you are unsure if you do, you may run our installation shell script, which will check to see if you have python3, and give you an error message if you do not.
 (See step 2 below.)
 If you do not have python3 on your system, you will have to install it.
 We recommend the `Miniconda` python distribution.
 Download and install the Python 3.6 version of `Miniconda`.
-    * Here is how to do that
+    * Here is how to do that:
     1. Download the 64-bit bash installer [here](https://conda.io/miniconda.html).
     2. To run the installer, you will have to issue a command in the terminal, so you will have to launch a terminal session.
 From the Finder, select `Go`, then `Utilities`.
-Finallly, double click `Terminal` as shown:
+Finally, double click `Terminal` as shown:
 ![Finding the terminal](./screenshots/mac-find-terminal.png "Finding the Terminal")
-    3. In the terminal window, type `cd ~/Downloads` and hit enter onto naviate to the `Downloads` directory.
+    3. In the terminal window, type `cd ~/Downloads` and hit enter onto navigate to the `Downloads` directory.
     4. type `sh Miniconda3-latest-macOSX-86_64.sh` (the name of the of file you just downloaded) and hit enter, as shown below.
 (You can save yourself some typing by using tab completion.
 Start typing just the beginning -- say, `sh Minicon` and then hit the tab key.)
 ![Installing Miniconda](./screenshots/mac-installing-miniconda.png "Installing Miniconda") This will begin the process of installing python3 on your system.
 Hit enter several times to scroll through the license agreement, and finally type `yes` to accept it.
 Press enter to confirm the location when asked.
 The terminal may appear to hang for a moment, but do not worry.
 It should start moving along shortly.
 You see a message `Do you wish the installer to prepend the Miniconda3 install location to PATH in your /Users/<user name>/.bash_profile?`  Type `yes`.
 Quit the terminal.